v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 (adopted from `ADOL-C <https://projects.coin-or.org/ADOL-C>`_ library) using the concept of representing equations as **evaluation trees**.
-Evaluation trees consist of binary or unary nodes, each node representing a basic mathematical operation (``+, -, *, /, **``) or a standard mathematical function (``sin, cos, tan, sqrt, pow, log, ln, exp, min, max, floor, ceil, abs, sum, product, ...``).
+Evaluation trees consist of binary or unary nodes, each node representing a basic mathematical operation or the standard mathematical function.
 The basic mathematical operations and functions are re-defined to operate on **a heavily modified ADOL-C** class :py:class:`~pyCore.adouble` (which has been extended to contain information about domains/parameters/variables etc).
-In adition, a new :py:class:`~pyCore.adouble_array` class has been introduced to support all above-mentioned operations on arrays of parameters and variables.
+In addition, a new :py:class:`~pyCore.adouble_array` class has been introduced to support all above-mentioned operations on arrays.
 What is different here is that :py:class:`~pyCore.adouble`/:py:class:`~pyCore.adouble_array` classes and mathematical operators/functions work in two modes; they can either **build-up an evaluation tree** or **calculate a value/derivative of an expression**.